Author: David DymkoLast Updated: Fri, Feb 19, 2021

 Kubernetes has become the mainstream open-source orchestration tool for automating deployment, scaling, and management of containerized applications.
 Designed initially by teams at Google and released in 2014, Kubernetes is now officially maintained by the Cloud Native Computing Foundation.
 Kubernetes has quickly turned into the gold-standard of container orchestration.

-Because Kubernetes is cloud-agnostic, each provider is responsible for offering two core plugins.
+Because Kubernetes is cloud-agnostic, each server provider is responsible for offering two core plugins.
 These are vital to gain the full benefits of the cloud you're running on.
 You'll find Vultr's core plugins here:

 Vultr Condor is a Terraform module that provisions a Kubernetes cluster with the Vultr CCM and CSI.
 When you deploy Vultr Condor both plugins are preconfigured.
 In other words, your cluster quickly becomes Vultr-ready.